Easytobeh/Arduino-PC-Interfaced-Biometric-Attendance-System/README.md

 # PC-Interfaced-Biometric-Attendance-System
-Biometric Attendance system based on the FPM-10A fingerprint module.
+Biometric Attendance system based on the FPM-10A fingerprint module and arduino Mega.
 Interfaced with a Personal Computer.
 Data acquisition is through an Excel sheet with a special Macro added.